reactivegio/vanillaJs-cart/README.md

-> What I cannot create, I do not understand - Richard Feynman

-This is a simple project to help on configure webpack5 on a new VanillaJs project with scss as preprocessed css.
+This is a simple project to implement a simple ecommerce with vanillaJS.

 **Step1**: install dependencies